Medical Dermatology

 The focus of eczema treatments is managing and preventing flare-ups.
 Oral or topical steroid medications help control flare-ups, and antibiotics may be prescribed to reduce excessive skin bacteria.
 Applying hypoallergenic moisturizers daily is the key to preventing major flares and treating chronic eczema.

 Psoriasis is an inflammatory skin condition characterized by scaly plaques, especially on the knees, elbows, and scalp.
-Psoriasis may affect the whole body at once or just a few areas.
+Psoriasis may affect the whole body at once or in just a few areas.
 Joint pain in the hands, feet, knees, or hips may accompany rashes in some patients.
 This is known as psoriatic arthritis.
 Psoriasis is linked to an increased risk of patients developing more worrisome medical conditions, such as metabolic syndrome.
 They should follow up with their primary care physician for their normal preventive screening measures.

 How Is Psoriasis Treated?